howardhosokawa/howardhosokawa.github.io/_portfolio/2_project.markdown

 The big picture? **TIME**.

-Time is used to balance the flow of a lesson and keep students engaged.
-A lot of personal time is used by teachers when they have to search for new material or content.
+Time is used to **balance the flow of a lesson and keep students engaged**.
+A lot of **personal time is used by teachers** when they have to search for new material or content.

 ### Journey/Flow